 The Oboz men’s Bridger Hiking Boot is our top tick for men who are suffering from plantar fasciitis.
 On top of that, it is also an amazing choice for people with flat foot.

-We love the high shaft for ample ankle support.
+The Oboz is comfy.
+Plus, it’s constructed with a high shaft for ample ankle support.
 Not to mention the generous toe box which is an advantage to men with wide feet.

 It is built with a breathable nubuck leather which is reinforced by quality stitching.
 Waterproofing is great to help you step in puddles and still have your feet dry.